 Darracq logo.

-A merger with Sunbeam-Talbot came in 1920, and Darracqs became "Talbots" in France (but were still sold as "Darracqs" or "Talbot-Darracqs" in England until 1939).
+The first Darracqs were electric, but also produced tricycles and quadricycles.
+They merged with Sunbeam-Talbot in 1920, and Darracq became "Talbots" in France (but were still sold as "Darracqs" or "Talbot-Darracqs" in England until 1939).

 Darracq logo.